Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Applications

 We then add some random variables which we associate to the design variables $d_1$ and $d_2$.
 Both are assumed normal, \ie{} $X_i \sim \mathcal{N}\prt{d_i,0.1^2}, \, i = \acc{1,2}$.

-For this example, the variations in accuracy due to tighter convergence criteria are not so noticeable.
+The initial experimental design is set to $n_0 = 3\,M = 9$.
+For this example, the variations in accuracy due to tighter convergence criteria are not so noticeable, as can be seen in Figure~\ref{fig:Example2:Delta}.
 In fact, the resulting Pareto front is already accurate enough with $\bar{\eta}_q = 0.1$.
 It should be noted that some of the variability in estimating the relative error is due to the approximations inherent to computing the hypervolume using the trapezoidal rule for integration and the limited set of points it relies upon.

 This rapid convergence may also be seen on the small increase in number of model evaluations and cycles to convergence as shown in Figures~\ref{fig:Example2:Neval}~and~\ref{fig:Example2:Conv}.

 Finally, we show in Figure~\ref{fig:Example2:Pareto} the Pareto front and sets obtained for the median solution at the threshold $\bar{\eta}_q = 0.03$.
 The two Pareto fronts coincide in the objective space, showing good convergence of the algorithm.
 Similarly, the Pareto sets of the reference and approximated solutions overlap in the input space.